Arthur Munby: Biography

-Hannah Cullwick

-In 1854 Munby met Hannah Cullwick, a Shropshire-born maid-of-all-work and diarist.
+In 1854 Munby met Hannah Cullwick (b.
+1833), a Shropshire-born maid-of-all-work who had been working in London since her late teens.
 They formed a relationship in which Munby was the master, whom Cullwick addressed as 'massa', and Cullwick the slave, with him training her in the virtues of hard work and loyalty.
 However, Cullwick used this master/slave dynamic to prove her own worth outside of Munby and put herself in a place of power.
 For example, she used the slave band Munby gave her to display the fact that she was a working-class woman, and that she was not ashamed of it; this can be seen in Cullwick’s journal when she says "my hands and arms are tho' chief to me, to get my living with."
-Hannah Cullwick gave Munby the opportunity to explore the contrast between woman and man, hardy and delicate, as well as cross-class fluidity that was taboo in Victorian Society.

-Other fetish scenarios between the couple which place Cullwick in the dominant role included elements of ageplay and infantilism, with Cullwick holding him in her lap or carrying him.

-Further evidence of Cullwick as a dominant force in the couple’s relationship can be seen in Cullwick’s occupation.
-At one point in Munby’s journal, he depicts a time where he visits Cullwick at her workplace where she is actually a servant instead of just playing one.
-He says, "But to see her stand in a drawing room in her servant’s dress and know that she is a servant and that the piano, the books, the pictures belong to her mistress… this I could not endure".
+Munby and Cullwick experienced their roles differently.
+He once visited Cullwick at her workplace where she is actually a servant.
+He wrote: "But to see her stand in a drawing room in her servant's dress and know that she is a servant and that the piano, the books, the pictures belong to her mistress... this I could not endure."
+She, on the other hand, enjoyed waiting on him when he stayed at an inn where she was working.

-They married secretly in 1873 but Cullwick resisted his efforts to make her into a lady and she lived with him as a domestic servant, not a wife.
-She played the role of a lady wife on trips to Europe.
-They separated in 1877, but continued to see each other until Cullwick's death in 1909.
+They married secretly in 1873 but Cullwick resisted his efforts to place her in the role of a Victorian wife of his class.
+She continued to play the role of his domestic servant and only took on the role of a wife and lady when they traveled to Europe.
+They separated in 1877, but continued to see each other and at times lived together until Cullwick's death in 1909.
 From 1887 onwards, the couple rented a cottage in the Shropshire village of Hadley, and they regularly spent time together.
 In 1903, they moved to Wyke Place in Shifnal, just a few metres from the house where she was born.
-The landlord was her brother Jim Cullwick.
-The marriage was secret from all but a few close friends; he revealed it to his brother only a few months before his own death from pneumonia in Pyrford, Surrey.
+Their landlord was her brother Jim Cullwick.
+Their marriage was kept secret from all but a few close friends and Munby revealed it to his brother only a few months before his own death from pneumonia in Pyrford, Surrey, on 29 January 1910.

+His papers are housed at Trinity College, Cambridge.
+He required they remain sealed until the 77th anniversary of his wedding day in 1950.

+One of Munby's best friends was Richard Monckton-Milnes, an aristocrat who collected sexual literature and wrote of sexual fetishes.

+Portrayals

+Munby was portrayed by John Rowe in An Uncommon Love, an audio drama about his relationship with Cullwick by Michelene Wandor that was broadcast on BBC Radio 4 in 1984 and repeated on BBC Radio 4 Extra in 2025.